manGoweb/mango-cli/README.md

 mango-cli
 =========

-Project scaffolding and build tool to accelerate development
+A project scaffolding and build tool to accelerate your development

-## Requirements

-* Node.js
-* Git executable in PATH

 ## Installation